RedBe-an/Sqimp/README.md

 - Supports English and Korean

 ## ⚠ Warning!
-- This project is currently in development so there is **no** release!
+- This project is currently in development so there is **NO** release!

 ## 📜 Information about using this project
 - Sqimp Project is licensed under MIT License, check [LICENSE](https://github.com/RedBe-an/Sqimp/blob/main/LICENSE) for full information.